 This is what makes brand purpose attractive to marketers.

-A brand that makes the world a better place?
+A brand which makes the world a better place?
 How could you not enjoy working on that?
-It feels like an “easy” message to sell customers.
-How could your customers not want to buy a brand that makes the world a better place, right?
+It feels like an “easy” message to sell to customers.
+How could customers not want to buy a brand that makes the world a better place, right?

 Making the world a better place is another phrase that’s wide open to interpretation.

-What we think makes the world better may not be what you think makes the world better.
+What we think makes the world better may not be the same as what you think.

-This makes defining a brand purpose that most customers will buy into much more tricky.
+This makes defining a brand purpose most customers will buy into more tricky.
 Whatever you decide, chances are someone somewhere won’t agree with you.
-And if you don’t actually follow through on your brand purpose, well, someone somewhere will call you out on that too.
+And if you don’t live up to your brand purpose, well, someone, somewhere will call you out on that.

-So for example, with last years Black Lives Matters protests, a number of the big US sportswear brands (who have a number of celebrity black sports stars as influencers) came out in support.
-But then there were a lot of social media posts afterwards which showed the racial make-up of the boards of directors in those businesses, didn’t reflect much in the way of racial equality.
+For example, with last year’s Black Lives Matter protests.
+Many big US sportswear brands (who use celebrity black sports stars as influencers) came out in support.
+But then social media posts soon showed the whiteness of the leadership teams of those businesses.

 The consequences of your brand purpose

-Whatever your brand purpose, if it’s in an area that polarises opinions, you have to be prepared for the consequences.
+If your brand purpose is in an area which polarises opinions, you have to be prepared for the consequences.
 Not every customer will buy into what you stand for.

-Expertise in public relations can help you refine how you articulate it in a way that makes ti appealing to most customers.
-But, you will need to stress test the purpose and understand the impact it has.
+Public relations experts can help you articulate it in a way that appeals to most customers.
+But, you need to stress test the purpose and understand the impact it has.

-The brand purpose needs to be relevant and meaningful to customers.
-It needs to connect with your wider network of influencers and stakeholders.
+The brand purpose has to be relevant and meaningful to customers.
+It has to connect with your wider network of influencers and stakeholders.

-It can help pull your brand away from just delivering functional benefits.
-These are easier for competitions to copy.
+It helps pull your brand away from delivering just functional benefits.
+Competitors can copy these.

-Emotional benefits go deeper and are much harder to copy.
-You can help people feel better about something that’s relevant to them.
-You can help them feel they’re making a difference in the world.
+Emotional benefits go deeper and are harder to copy.
+You help people feel better about something relevant to them.
+You help them feel they’re making a difference to the world.

 Relevant Point of Difference

-When brands can create this emotional benefit led point of difference, that’s where brand purpose is adds the most value.
+When brands create this emotional point of difference, that’s where brand purpose adds the most value.

-But, that benefit has to be relevant and not every category can offer the same level of emotional engagement for customers.
+But, that benefit has to be relevant.
+Not every category offers the same level of emotional engagement for customers.

-Brands that play in informational and low involvement categories will find it hard to create strong emotional benefits.
+Brands which play in informational and low involvement categories find it hard to create strong emotional benefits.
 Their brand purpose is more likely to be in the cost leadership / value area.

 Good for employees

-In Dan H Pink’s excellent Drive, he outlines three drivers of motivation at work :-
+In Dan H Pink’s excellent Drive, he outlines 3 drivers of motivation at work :-